3L0C/wk/README.md

 ```

 As you can see, chord arrays can cut down on the need to
-repeat common information accross chords.
+repeat common information across chords.
 However, this
 would not be useful if the resulting chords were exactly the
 same.
 Thankfully, interpolations make it easy for the
-resulting chords differ without interfering with the common
+resulting chords to differ without interfering with the common
 elements.

 Interpolations are covered in full detail later, but the